benbotto/node-data-mapper/README.md

 * Unlike other ORMs, there's no need to define models.
 * Queries use plain ol' JavaScript objects and arrays.
 * Security concerns like SQL injection are covered.
 * CRUD operations can be reused.
-Create a select query, and use the same query for updates.
+Create a select query, and use the same query for updates and deletes.
 * It lets you easily create queries that can be filtered and ordered dynamically.
 * There are hooks for global conversions and transformations, like normalizing dates and formatting phone numbers.
 * Database modifications show up immediately.
 If you add a column to the database, you don't have to change any code.